adam-l/fed-standards/README.md

 <hr>

-<h2 id="preliminaries">Preliminaries - Setting Your Editor</h2>
+#Preliminaries - Setting Your Editor
 <h3 id="line-endings">Line Endings</h3>
-<p>Choose one type of line endings for the project you and the rest of the team is working on.
-UNIX line endings are most common type and generally recommended for avoiding problems that might arise when the document migrates between users, and operating systems.</p>
+Choose one type of line endings for the project you and the rest of the team is working on.
+UNIX line endings are most common type and generally recommended for avoiding problems that might arise when the document migrates between users, and operating systems.

 <hr>

 ### Encoding
-<p>UTF-8 encoding dominated the Wold Wide Web and is generally the most recommended option when it come's to encoding.
-UTF-8 can for example prevent you from issues common for data migration.</p>
+UTF-8 encoding dominated the Wold Wide Web and is generally the most recommended option when it come's to encoding.
+UTF-8 can for example prevent you from issues common for data migration.

 #### Resources:
 <ol>
 	<li><a target="_blank" href="http://googleblog.blogspot.com/2010/01/unicode-nearing-50-of-web.html">Google Official Blog: Unicode nearing 50% of the web</a></li>